 Matrix IQ Brain Teasers

 This is a repost of a popular set of problems that I published 3 years ago.
 After 3,500 StumbleUpon shares, I thought it was worth posting it again now.
 Each problem is a Raven Matrix type puzzle – a type of IQ problem that measures fluid intelligence which is your reasoning and problem solving ability in new situations.
+Working through these problems can help with how to do a Raven test.

 Matrix Reasoning problems are one of the best ways to measure our fluid intelligence.
 The famous ‘Ravens Matrices’ IQ test (standard and advanced) – which Mensa accepts as a qualifying IQ test – are made up of ONLY matrix reasoning problems.
 All IQ tests have a section for these types of problems.
 This problem set is from Bergman Data and Smartkits.com.